xVice/JumpPediaAPI/examples/README.md

 ```
 The script will send a POST request to the API endpoint with the provided criteria as a JSON payload.
 It will then retrieve the filtered data from the response and display it in a table format using the tabulate library.

-If the request is successful and the response status code is 200, the script will print the filtered data as a table.
+If the request is successful and the response status code is 200, the script will save the filtered data to filtered_data.json and filtered_data.xlsx.
 If any error occurs during the request, it will print an error message along with the error text from the response.

-Please note that for this script to work, you need to have the requests library and tabulate library installed in your Python environment.
-You can install them using the following two commands:
+Please note that for this script to work, you need to have the requests, pandas and openpyxl librarys installed in your Python environment.
+You can install them using the following commands:
 ```
 pip install requests
+pip install pandas
-pip install tabulate
+pip install openpyxl
 ```